Department of Education, Sport and Culture

 Laptops and tablets

-All teachers have Day 1 of remote learning available which is found on the website.
+All teachers have Day 1 of remote learning available which is found on the Itslearning ‘Onchan Learning Hub’ page.
 When a Parent rings through to school the Admin team will direct Parents to this.

-From this point onwards School Staff will email to Parents the subsequent day’s learning via the medium which has been decided.
+From this point onwards School Staff will add the subsequent day’s learning to the Learning Hub page.
 This will continue for the next nine days.
-It should be noted that teaching staff will be working with children in school so the majority of this learning will be asynchronous ie task focused.
+It should be noted that teaching staff will be working with children in school so the majority of this learning will be asynchronous i.e., task focused.

 In the eventuality that a family may need a second period of isolation a subsequent portfolio of Day 1 learning will be made available.
 Should a period of isolation be extended following medical guidance day 10 will be extended until the pupil returns to school.